 Annoying baby crying in the row in front of you?
 It doesn’t matter because you can no longer hear anything apart from the sweet melody of your playlist.
 Shop used or refurbished pair to save big bucks!

 I personally have the Bose headphones and absolutely love them!
 I can wear them all day while working without my ears getting sore and they make meetings and phone calls so much easier.
-Even if you’re not a music listener, the noise cancelling is fantastic if you work with other people around or in coffee shops and want to focus in more without the distraction of sound.
+Even if you’re not a music listener, the noise canceling is fantastic if you work with other people around or in coffee shops and want to focus in more without the distraction of sound.

 Sustainability Aspect: Whatever headphones you chose to buy, choose a refurbished, recycled, or used pair.
 Where you put your money speaks volumes, and by choosing a used pair, you’re saying that you want to reduce your carbon footprint.
 You’re not paying for the production of the item, thereby reducing your emissions.